Skip to main content

 3 mentions Positive Neutral Negative

-The emotional aspect benefits from strong voice acting, particularly Ella's performance, which effectively conveys key emotional moments.
-However, the story itself is considered mediocre and unengaging, with poor presentation and uninspired narrative elements that diminish the overall emotional impact.
+The emotional aspect benefits from strong voice acting, particularly by the lead, which helps elevate key story moments.
+However, the story itself is seen as mediocre and uninspired, with poor presentation and uninvolving cutscenes that lessen overall emotional engagement.

 • “Strong lead - Ella’s voice acting is actually pretty solid and helps carry the more emotional beats of the story.”

-• “The story is mediocre; it's essentially Resident Evil or its clones at home, but with a smaller cast of characters, no production budget, and poor presentation.”
+• “The story is mediocre, but it's basically Resident Evil (or clones) at home; it's not even a worse or more boring story, it's just a smaller cast of characters with no production budget and poor presentation.”

-• “I actually like the gameplay, but not enough to endure a really boring story, bad cutscenes, bad physics, poor assets, and excessive, boring notes.”
+• “I actually do like the gameplay, but not enough to grind through a really boring story, bad cutscenes, bad physics, bad assets, and excessive and boring notes.”

 • character development